 @misc{shen2025mitigatingcrossmodaldistractionensuring,

-title={Mitigating Cross-Modal Distraction and Ensuring Geometric Feasibility via Affordance-Guided, Self-Consistent MLLMs for Food Preparation Task Planning},
+title={Mitigating Cross-Modal Distraction and Ensuring Geometric Feasibility via Affordance-Guided, Self-Consistent MLLMs for Task Planning in Instruction-Following Manipulation},

 author={Yu-Hong Shen and Chuan-Yu Wu and Yi-Ru Yang and Yen-Ling Tai and Yi-Ting Chen},